il3ri0/CTEC3905Assignment2/readme.md

 # Front End Web Development Practical Coursework

 This website has been made for myself in order to show information about myself as well as projects to attract the attention of potential work for myself.
-For this site I used HTML5, CSS3.
+For this site I used HTML5, CSS3 and JavaScript to create it.

 ## Designs